the way of Helcim

 In the end, bottom-up hiring is a choice that we've made and committed to - it is part of the way of the Helcim.
 We are builders - this not only applies to our products and processes but, most importantly, our people.

-And in order to achieve great outcomes in a competitive and complex world, it means that we must take both a smarter and harder approach to the work that we bring every day.
+And in order to achieve great outcomes in a competitive, fast-moving, and high-stakes environment like ours, it means that we must take both a smarter and harder approach to the work that we do every day.

 Nuance is a professional skill that takes years to build.